kaneshirokelli/frontend-interview-prompt/README.md

 The hamburger navigation took me the longest.
 The easiest part was laying out the dashboard.
 - What part of the design didn't make sense?
 Did you change anything?
 The gray box next to the hamburger nav.
 I believe it was suppose to be another search box for mobile.
 But I changed it to be the same design as desktop.
+I also had the hamburber nav toggle open and close on both desktop and mobile.
+But on mobile the navigation goes over the content.
 - If you had more time, what would you have liked to implement?
 The graphs and have them swap out data, when you toggle the buttons.
 - What did you have to research or lookup while working on this?
-Hamburger nav pushing content over.
+I looked up the hamburger nav pushing content over.